 Strategic positioning as a provider of post-16 education and large scale A level and vocational classroom based learning provision is threatened by national policies promoting new competition, an environment that undermines partnership working and which could phase out key vocational qualifications.
+The current government has just announced a major review of the qualifications offered by the College.
 In addition, there may be industrial relations tensions in the sector resulting from national policies impacting workload and pay expectations.

-- Engagement with key agencies and partners to maximise awareness of emerging plans - Maintain and build on the SFC brand locally, linked to targeted marketing - Ensure potential to be able to sustain the breath of provision across levels and course types - Develop and implement an ambitious estates strategy, supporting capacity to cluster specialisms and teams - Implementation of nationally negotiated pay settlements
+- Engagement with key agencies and partners to maximise awareness of emerging plans - Maintain and build on the SFC brand locally, linked to targeted marketing - Ensure potential to be able to sustain the breadth of provision across levels and course types - Develop and implement an ambitious estates strategy, supporting capacity to cluster specialisms and teams - Implementation of nationally negotiated pay settlements